 Even the most sophisticated firewall can be useless when social engineering comes in.
 Cybercriminals can email their victims on behalf of a trusted source and trick the recipients into compromising important data or account credentials.
 A phishing email may also contain a malicious file.
 While looking like a regular document, an attachment may have a virus that will infect the system if opened.

 - Hacked user databases

 Sometimes, e-commerce and social media websites get hacked and their databases along with user credentials end up in cybercriminals’ hands.
 The problem is that people tend to reuse their passwords for both personal and corporate accounts.
-Since up to 73% of passwords are duplicates, attackers can successfully use passwords and credentials compromised in public breaches against corporate accounts.
+Since up to 73% of passwords are duplicates, attackers can successfully use credentials compromised in public breaches against corporate accounts.

 - Pass the hash attacks

 This hacking technique allows an attacker to steal password hashes after they’re left in memory instead of stealing complete passwords.
 To perform a pass the hash attack, an attacker can dump authenticated user credentials stored in memory or dump the local user’s account database.

 - Credential stuffing and password spraying

 A credential stuffing attack is possible if an attacker gains access to a list of credentials like passwords and tries to use them against multiple accounts to see if there’s a match.
 A password spraying attack is performed when a cybercriminal has a list of usernames and tests each username against a list of the most commonly used passwords.
 They can also try to bypass the limit of repeated password attempts by using multiple IP addresses.

 - Vulnerability exploits

 Cybercriminals may use system vulnerabilities or system administrators’ negligence to take control over sysadmin accounts.
 For example, if a sysadmin logs in to a hacked computer, their account can get compromised.